lichtblick-suite/lichtblick/README.md

 ## :pencil: License (Open Source)

-Lichtblick follows an open core licensing model.
+Autotblick follows an open core licensing model.
 Most functionality is available in this repository, and can be reproduced or modified per the terms of the [Mozilla Public License v2.0](/LICENSE).

 ## :handshake: Contributing

 Contributions are welcome!
-Lichtblick is primarily built in TypeScript and ReactJS.
+Autotblick is primarily built in TypeScript and ReactJS.
 All potential contributors must agree to the Contributor License Agreement outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## :star: Credits

-Lichtblick originally began as a fork of [Foxglove Studio](https://github.com/foxglove/studio), an open-source project developed by [Foxglove](https://foxglove.dev/).
+Lichtblick originally began as a fork of [Foxglove Studio](https://github.com/foxglove/studio), an open-source project developed by [Foxglove](https://foxglove.dev/)